Edge Hill railway station: Layout

-Around 400 yards from the station in the Manchester direction is a key junction, where the Merseytravel City lines separate into two: one goes towards (serving the southern Liverpool-Manchester line and the West Coast Main Line) and the other towards (serving the Wigan and Manchester Victoria lines).
+Around 400 yds (Note: Seen on signs at LE junction.) from the station in the Manchester direction is a key junction, where the Merseytravel City lines separate into two: one goes towards (Note: Serving the southern Liverpool-Manchester line and the West Coast Main Line.) and the other towards (Note: This serves the Wigan and Manchester Victoria lines.)
 The Canada Dock Branch line runs through the station towards Bootle Oriel Road.
-There is also a carriage servicing depot just to the east of the junction on the line towards Mossley Hill which is used by Alstom to maintain train operator Virgin West Coast's Pendolino fleet.
+There is also a carriage servicing depot, just to the east of the junction on the line towards Mossley Hill, which is used by Alstom to maintain train operator Virgin West Coast's Pendolino fleet.

 The station buildings are Grade II listed.
 Network Rail applied for planning permission in November 2016 to update the ticket desk and counter to make it more accessible to passengers with disabilities.

-The ticket office (on the northern island platform) is staffed throughout the day (05:30–00:10, Monday–Saturday).
-Whilst electronic ticket machines are present, in January 2021 customer information screens were installed and commissioned providing customers with train running information for all four platforms (which are linked by a subway).
+The ticket office, on the northern island platform, is staffed throughout the day (05:30–00:10, Monday–Saturday).
+Whilst electronic ticket machines are present, in January 2021 customer information screens were installed and commissioned providing customers with train running information for all four platforms, which are linked by a subway.
 The buildings on platforms 3 and 4 are no longer in use by the railway, but are used by Metal Culture for Art studios.
 Step-free access is available to platforms 1 and 2 only, as the subway to the other platforms has stairs.